abstractmachines/abstractmachines.github.io/_posts/2017-7-10-intro-to-modern-javascript-for-cpp-developers-2.md

 the context of the function that brings that object in as a parameter.

 ## Iterators
+With iterations over collections, we always assume that we are mapping/transforming/producing outputs, and/or that a statement can be executed for each element.

 With the first step into looking into Iterators in JS, we come across in-depth knowledge of how Symbols work.
 >> String, Array, TypedArray, Map and Set are all built-in iterables, because each of their prototype objects implements an @@iterator method.
 In order to be iterable, an object must implement the @@iterator method, meaning that the object (or one of the objects up its prototype chain) must have a property with a @@iterator key which is available via constant Symbol.iterator...
 [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols)